Meet Theresa, Grant Halliburton Foundation’s community support resources coordinator.

 1. What was your first job?

-My first job was being a lifeguard and swim instructor at the only pool in my small hometown at the age of 15 years old.
-I did swim team for a few years prior which made it easier to do the two jobs.
-As a lifeguard I would spend 6-8 hours in the hot summer sun and would get super tan!
-But some days it would be extremely boring when there were no swimmers in the water.
-At one point I taught myself to say the ABCs backwards.
-I would teach swim lessons to littles from 4-month-olds all the way to 12 years old and made some good side income from it.
+My first job was a lifeguard and swim instructor at the only pool in my small hometown when I was 15.
+I was on the swim team for a few years before that, which made the two jobs easier.
+As a lifeguard, I would spend six to eight hours in the hot summer sun, and while I would get a great tan, some days were boring when there were no swimmers in the water.
+At one point, I taught myself to say the ABCs backwards.
+I would teach swim lessons to little ones from four-month-olds to 12-year-olds and earn some good side income from it.

 2. What’s your guilty pleasure?

-My guilty pleasure is drinking pickle jar juice.
-In the summertime, I put the juice into popsicle molds and freeze them to have as a refreshing snack.
+My guilty pleasure is drinking pickle juice.
+In the summertime, I put the juice into popsicle molds and freeze them for a refreshing snack.

 3. What advice would you give to your teenage self?

-Please don’t damage and straighten your curly hair!!
-And don’t get bangs ever again girl.
+Please refrain from straightening and damaging your curly hair.
+Also, don’t get bangs ever again, girl.

 4. What’s your favorite movie scene and why?